-Boxcar Butcher and Grill | Boxcar Butcher and Grill
+Boxcar Butcher and Grill butchers all of its meat in-house | Courtesy of Boxcar Butcher and Grill

-Bentley’s Oyster Bar and Grill | Bentley’s Oyster Bar and Grill
+The elegant Bentley’s Oyster Bar and Grill opened in 1916 | Courtesy of Bentley’s Oyster Bar and Grill

-A true icon of the London restaurant scene, you won’t eat better oysters anywhere.
+Bentley’s Oyster Bar and Grill is a true icon of the London restaurant scene – you won’t eat better oysters anywhere.
 The polished interior of this seafood stalwart will lull you into considering your own marble countertop on which to shuck oysters at home.
 The crabs, prawns and scallops are spankingly fresh and executed flawlessly.
-Sit downstairs for a formal dinner or head to the upstairs bar if you’re after a more laid-back vibe.
+Sit downstairs for a formal dinner, or head to the upstairs bar if you’re after a more laid-back vibe.